-Mr. Peacock is our Lead Independent Director and has served on our Board since 2017.
-He is a member of the Nominating and Governance Committee.
-From 2016 to 2021, Mr. Peacock served as Chairman of Bellerophon Therapeutics, Inc. a clinical state biotherapeutics company, and served as its Chairman and CEO from 2014 to 2016.
-Prior to that time, Mr. Peacock served as the Chief Financial Officer of Amgen, Inc., a biopharmaceutical company, from 2010 to 2014 and was the Chief Financial and Administrative Officer of the Pharmaceuticals Division of Novartis AG, a global healthcare company, from 2005 to 2010.
+Mr. Peacock has served as our Chairman since 2022 and has served on our Board since 2017.
+He is a member of the Nominating & Governance Committee.
+Mr. Peacock also serves as Chair of the Board of Directors and as interim chair of the Audit Committee at UCB SA.
+Mr. Peacock served as the Chief Financial Officer of Amgen, Inc., a biopharmaceutical company, from 2010 to 2014 and was the Chief Financial and Administrative Officer of the Pharmaceuticals Division of Novartis AG, a global healthcare company, from 2005 to 2010.
 Previously he was a partner at McKinsey and Price Waterhouse.
-Mr. Peacock serves as a director of UCB SA, where he is Chair of the Audit and Finance Committee.
-In the past five years, Mr. Peacock was a founder and Chairman of Arix Bioscience PLC, and served as a director of Kite Pharma and Genmab A/S. Mr. Peacock earned a M.A. in Economics from the University of St. Andrews in Scotland and is a Chartered Accountant.
+In the past five years, Mr. Peacock served as Chairman and as CEO of Bellerophon Therapeutics, Inc., as a founder and Chairman of Arix Bioscience PLC, and as a director of Kite Pharma and Genmab A/S. Mr. Peacock earned a M.A. in Economics from the University of St. Andrews in Scotland and is a Chartered Accountant.